jackcaunter/music-land/README.md

 Or download the project as a ZIP from the repository page, then extract it.

-Once you have the project on your computer, open your terminal and cd into the project folder:
+Once you have music-land on your computer, open your terminal and cd into the project folder:

 ```
 cd music-land